fss1/ntp_checker/README.md

 An additional requirement was made to check the reference clock of the NTP source and compare this to a list of permitted clock addresses.
 This configuration is defined in the permitted_ref_clocks.txt file.
 The format is:
 `ntp.source.address, permitted.ref.1, permitted.ref.2`
 If this file is present, future versions (above 0.0.65) should check the reference sources are permitted.
+A test script, permitted.pl was written to read the permitted_ref_clocks file and place the contents in a hash of arrays and generate the log file entry.